srishti-khandelwal-coindcx/rest-api/source/index.html.md

 # Introduction

 Welcome to the CoinDCX API!
-<aside class="notice">The base URL for the API calls is `https://api.coindcx.com`, base URL for some public endpoint is `https://public.coindcx.com` and is mentioned in description for public API. </aside>
+<aside class="notice">The base URL for the API calls is `https://api.coindcx.com`, base URL for some public endpoint is `https://public.coindcx.com`.
+However, it will only be used where it is exclusively mentioned in the documentation. </aside>

 You can get your API key and Secret as follows
 <ul>